IlyanaMegy/Git_Server/README.md

 If you're writing on a azerty keyboard you may need to config this on your CentOS machine.
-To switch to AZERTY just type this commande : localectl set-keymap fr
+To switch to AZERTY just type this commande : localectl set-locale LANG=fr

 Little trick, you can type:
-locqlectl set)key,qp fr
+locqlectl set)locqle LQNG=fr

 Also let's give to user all rights just like root have.